haliaeetus/iso-639/README.md

 # ISO 639
-ISO 639 language codes with names in English, French & German, provided in JSON & CSV or as a NodeJS module.
+ISO 639 language codes with names in English, French & German, provided in JSON, CSV, & a NodeJS module.

 See https://en.wikipedia.org/wiki/ISO_3166